-its may be counted only once. □ 1.
-Communications (two courses required; one from A and one from B) □ A. ENGL 1120 OR ENGL 11214 □ B. CMST 1110 OR CMST 2220 ☐ 2.
-Critical Thinking (satisfied with required coursework) ☐ 3.
-Natural Science (one must include a lab) 7 ☐ A. One Physical Science course required ☐ B. One Biological Science course required (BIOL 1103 is recommended) ☐ 4.
-Mathematical/Logical Reasoning (One course required) ☐ 5.
-History/Social/Behavioral Sciences (two courses required; one from A or C and one from B) ☐ A. Economics/Geography OR C. History/Political Science: (One course required) ☐ B. Anthropology/Psychology/Sociology (PSYC 1110 is recommended) (two courses required; one from A or B and one from C) $\square$ A. Literature $OR$ B. Humanities/Philosophy (ENGL 2207 is recommended) ☐ C. Art/Music/Theatre (satisfied with required THTR courses) ☐ 7.
-Human Diversity (one course required: PSYC 1110 is recommended) □ 8.
-Global Perspective (one course required) □ 9.
-Ethical/Civic Responsibility (one course required) ☐ 10.
-People and the Environment ( one course required : (BIOL 1103 is recommended) □ Plus 2 additional credits from MnTC
+□ 1.
+Communications (two courses required; one from A and one from B) □ 2.
+Critical Thinking (satisfied with required coursework) □ 3.
+Natural Science (one must include a lab) □ A. One Physical Science course required □ B. One Biological Science course required (BIOL 1103 is recommended) □ 4.
+Mathematical/Logical Reasoning □ 5.
+History/Social/Behavioral Sciences (two courses required; one from A or C and one from B) □ A. Economics/Geography OR C. History/Political Science: □ B. Anthropology/Psychology/Sociology □ 6.
+Humanities/Fine Arts (two courses required; one from A or B and one from C) A. Literature OR B. Humanities/Philosophy C. Art/Music/Theatre (satisfied with required THTR courses) □ 7.
+Human Diversity (one course required: PSYC 1110 is recommended) □ 10.
+People and the Environment (one course required: (BIOL 1103 is recommended)